Freshdesk

 "event_type": "support_ticket"

-Trigger a webhook from Bloomreach Engagement scenario to call Freshdesk’s API to update a customer profile
+Trigger a webhook from Bloomreach scenario to call Freshdesk’s API to update a customer profile

 When setting up these triggers, you need to consult the API documentation of Freshdesk.

 Updating customers’ custom fields or properties in Freshdesk from Bloomreach is the most probable use case.
-Therefore, an example used for the guide below is passing CLTV or RFM/Loyalty segment data to Freshdesk for a customer, which would be aggregates or segments in Bloomreach Engagement.
+Therefore, an example used for the guide below is passing CLTV or RFM/Loyalty segment data to Freshdesk for a customer, which would be aggregates or segments in Bloomreach.

-The “Update a Contact” API endpoint only allows you to update the customer using the PROPRIETARY FRESHDESK CUSTOMER ID.
-Chances are that this ID is not stored for each customer in Bloomreach Engagement.
-You can read more here.
+The “Update a Contact” API endpoint only allows you to update the customer using the proprietary Freshdesk customer.
+Chances are that this ID isn't stored for each customer in Bloomreach.
+Read more about how to update a contact with email address as reference.

-This means that you will need to make 2 calls to Freshdesk’s API (assuming that you do not have the Freshdesk Customer ID already stored in Bloomreach Engagement).
+This means that you will need to make 2 calls to Freshdesk’s API (assuming that you don't have the Freshdesk customer ID already stored in Bloomreach).

 GET